-Coordinating Committee: Marcellus Andrews (Economics), KB Boomer (Mathematics), Michael R. Frey (Mathematics), Joaquin Gomez-Minambres (Economics), Thomas C. Kinnaman (Economics, spring 2017), Paul J. McGuire (Mathematics), Nancy E. White (Economics, fall 2016)
+Coordinating Committee: Marcellus Andrews (Economics), Erdogan Bakir (Economics), Kelly A. Bickel (Mathematics), KB Boomer (Mathematics), Thomas C. Kinnaman (Economics), Nathan C. Ryan (Mathematics)

 Mathematics has traditionally served as the language of the natural sciences, and more recently it has become a useful tool in the social sciences, particularly in economics.